StylipS

-Stylips (stylized as StylipS) is a Japanese pop idol group, specialized in performing anime soundtracks.
+Stylips (stylized as StylipS) was a Japanese pop idol group, specialized in performing anime soundtracks.

 Career

 In 2011, four voice actresses: Arisa Noto, Yui Ogura (from the pop idol group YuiKaori), Kaori Ishihara (also from YuiKaori) and Maho Matsunaga, formed their new musical project.

 On December 18, they made their first appearance with the song "Brand-new Style!! ~Mahou Mitai na Show Time~" (Brand-new Style!! 〜魔法みたいなShow time〜, lit.
-"Brand-new Style!! ~Magic like Show Time~").
+'Brand-new Style!! ~Magic like Show Time~').

 On February 8, 2012, they made their major debut with their single "Study x Study", which is used as the ending theme to the 2012 TV anime High School DxD.
 Their second single "Miracle Rush" was released on May 16, 2012, and is used as the opening theme to the 2012 anime Saki Achiga-hen Episode of Side-A. On August 22, they released their third single "Choose me Darling", which is the opening theme to the 2012 anime Nakaimo - My Sister Is Among Them!.

 On April 20, 2013, it was announced that both Yui Ogura and Kaori Ishihara would graduate from StylipS on the 21st of April to focus on studies and in their career as voice actors.
 April 28, new members, Moe Toyota and Miku Itō, were announced to join the group.
 The new members were personally picked by Arisa and Maho.
 The two were also both from Style Cube Kenshuusei.

 Their fourth single "Prism Sympathy" was released on July 16, 2013, and is used as the ending theme to the 2013 anime Fate/kaleid liner Prisma Illya, featuring the new lineup with Moe and Miku.